BelledonneCommunications/linphone-android/README.md

 Now that Google Cloud Messaging has been deprecated and will be completely removed on April 11th 2019, the only official way of using push notifications is through Firebase.

-However to make Firebase push notifications work, the project needs to have a file named app/google-services.json that contains some confidential informations, so you won't find it (it has been added to the .gitignore file).
+However to make Firebase push notifications work, the project needs to have a file named app/google-services.json that contains the configuration.
-This means that if you compile this project, you won't have push notification feature working in the app!

-To enable them, just add your own ```google-services.json``` in the app folder.
+We have archived our own, so you can build your linphone-android application and still receive push notifications from our free SIP service (sip.linphone.org).
+If you delete it, you won't receive any push notification.

+If you have your own push server, replace this file by yours.

 ## Translations